Gulf Stream: Localized effects

 The Gulf Stream is influential on the climate of the Florida peninsula.
 The portion off the Florida coast, referred to as the Florida Current, maintains an average water temperature of at least 24 C during the winter, and often 29 C in summer and fall.
 East winds moving over this warm water move warm air from over the Gulf Stream inland, helping to keep temperatures milder across the state than elsewhere across the Southeastern United States during the winter.

 The Gulf Stream carries a wide variety of tropical fish and organisms northward along the East Coast from Florida to extreme southeast Massachusetts in spring and summer.
-Following the warm waters of the Gulf Stream, tropical fish are often encountered off the East Coast as they search for food, including several species of Batoidea, Dolphin, Barracuda, and Triggerfish.
+Following the warm waters of the Gulf Stream, tropical fish are often encountered off the East Coast as they search for food, including several species of batomorph, dolphin, barracuda, and triggerfish.
 The Gulf Stream's proximity to Nantucket, Massachusetts, adds to its biodiversity, because it is the northern limit for southern varieties of plant life, and the southern limit for northern plant species, Nantucket being warmer during winter than the mainland in winter just 30 miles to the north.
 North of Nantucket Island along the New England coast northward to the eastern Canadian coast the cold Labrador Current is found.

 The North Atlantic Current of the Gulf Stream, along with similar warm air currents, helps keep Ireland and the western coast of Great Britain a few degrees warmer than the east.
 However, the difference is most dramatic in the western coastal islands of Scotland.
 A noticeable effect of the Gulf Stream and the strong westerly winds on Europe occurs along the Norwegian coast.
 Northern parts of Norway lie close to the Arctic zone, most of which is covered with ice and snow in winter.
 However, almost all of Norway's coast remains free of ice and snow throughout the year.
 The warming effect provided by the Gulf Stream has allowed fairly large settlements to be developed and maintained on the coast of Northern Norway, including Tromsø, the third-largest city north of the Arctic Circle.
 Weather systems warmed by the Gulf Stream drift into Northern Europe, also warming the climate behind the Scandinavian Mountains.